-CSA is pleased to announce the following fellowship competitions.
+CSA is pleased to announce the following fellowship opportunities.
 The language fellowship is open to both graduate and undergraduate students.

-Applicants may apply for all fellowships, but can only be rewarded one.
+Applicants may apply for all fellowships, but can only be awarded one.
 Please apply for each fellowship separately.

 Award Requests must be for expenses that are not covered through other sources of funding.
 Applicants may simultaneously apply for other sources of funding, but may not accept multiple sources of funding for the same expenses.
 The itemized budget should clearly list sources of confirmed and/or pending funding.

 Applicants are required to submit all application material electronically through this webform for review by the selection committee.
+Due Date: March 10.
+2018.
 The webform requires these items:

 - Curriculum vitae of no more than 2 pages.